Printing file metadata¶

 For example, we might only care about the

 pdal info --metadata command

 gives us that, but it also gives us a bunch of other stuff we don’t need

 at the moment either.
 Let’s focus on extracting what we want using the

 pdal info c:/Users/hobu/PDAL/exercises/info/interesting.las --metadata ^ | jq ".metadata.compressed, .metadata.system_id"

 - PDAL uses JSON as the exchange format when printing information from info.
-JSON is a structured, human-readable format that is much simpler than its XML cousin.
+JSON provides human and machine-readable text data.

 - The PDAL metadata document contains background and information about specific metadata entries and what they mean.

 - Metadata available for a given file depends on the stage that produces the data.
 Readers produce same-named values where possible, but it is common that variables are different.
 Filters and even writers can also produce metadata entries.

 - Spatial reference system or coordinate system information is a kind of special metadata.
 Spatial references are come directly from source data or are provided via options in PDAL.